jamesmml/jamesmml/README.md

 # Hello, my name is James👋

-I am an Applied Mathematics, Engineering, and Physics (AMEP) major — an interdisciplinary program — passionate about ML and data science.
+I am an AMEP (Applied Mathematics, Engineering, and Physics) major passionate about ML and data science.

 I’m building a strong foundation through my coursework to support this passion.
 My goal is to leverage my scientific background to develop innovative solutions in ML and data science.